 This is why I have a dessert blog.

 This show-stopping blueberry swirl cheesecake needs to come with a warning label.
 Really, it does.
 Cheesecake so creamy, a graham cracker crust so buttery, and blueberry swirls sooo swirly.
 You will not be able to stop at one sliver.
 Dangerous, I tell ya!

-This blueberry swirl cheesecake sits on my favorite graham cracker crust.
-It’s buttery, soft, and crunchy at the same time.
-Plus, it’s extra thick and the perfect compliment to the tangy cheesecake.
-Don’t forget to pre-bake the crust as the recipe instructs below – otherwise your crust will be crumbly and not really stick together.
+This blueberry swirl cheesecake sits on a graham cracker crust.
+The recipe is basically the same as my traditional graham cracker crust, but with slightly less butter since cheesecake is so heavy and wet.
+The crust turns out buttery, soft, and crunchy at the same time.
+Don’t forget to pre-bake the crust as the recipe instructs below, otherwise your crust will be crumbly and not really stick together.

 I used leftover blueberry sauce from the swirl to spoon on top of the cheesecake.
 I could drink this sweet blueberry sauce with a straw.
 Maybe throw some whipped cream on top of the slices too.
 Why not?!

 - Mini Cheesecakes